 Students are able to (1) knowledge: demonstrate an understanding of key concepts in anthropology and sociology especially the relationship between globalisation and cultural diversity, social inequality, the nature of social relationships and institutions, the processes that underpin social and cultural change; (2) knowledge: demonstrate knowledge of anthropology and sociology as academic disciplines in historical context including principle concepts and theories, particularly those pertaining to colonialism, development, migration, modernisation, urbanisation, globalisation/transnationalism; (3) skill: demonstrate an ability to critically review, analyse, sumarize and synthesise anthropological and sociological research and theory focused on global change; (4) skill: demonstrate an ability to write, verbally articulate and present clear, coherent, well-documented arguments, drawing on both theory and empirical material relevant to this unit; and (5) engagement: demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats, particularly oral and written forms.

-- Indicative assessments in this unit are as follows: (1) research essay; (2) tutorial preparation and participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) online quiz; (2) presentation and written response; and (3) final essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)